Kadugodi

-Kadugodi is a suburb located in Whitefield, Bangalore in the state of Karnataka, India.
+Kadugodi (originally called Kadugudi) is a suburb located in Whitefield, Bangalore in the state of Karnataka, India.
 The area is said to have been founded over 1000 years ago by the Chola dynasty.

 Etymology

-Deciphering the name kadugodi: Kadugodi is a combination of two words kadu and kodi.
-Looking into the Kannada grammar we understand that, when two words are joined, the first letter of the second word transforms into the next consonent.
-Hence Kadu+Kodi (ಕಾಡು+ಕೋಡಿ) becomes Kadugodi (ಕಾಡುಗೋಡಿ).
+Deciphering the name kadugudi: Kadugudi is a combination of two words kadu and gudi.
+Looking into the Kannada grammar we understand that, when two words are joined, the first letter of the second word transforms into the next consonant.
+Hence Kadu+Gudi (ಕಾಡು+ಗುಡಿ) becomes Kadugudi (ಕಾಡುಗುಡಿ).

-Kodi means a sluice gate that spills excess water when an inflow reaches more than the safe sustainability of a tank.

-This spillage flows through a canal to join another lake or river.
-Tanks may have one or two such exits depending upon the size and volume of the tank.

-Coming to the word kadu, it refers to forest and also graveyard.
-We understand that this has come from the sluice gate that was situated in the direction of a graveyard.
-And in the course of time this area would have grown as a village.

-Like this we have Adugodi (ಆಡುಗೋಡಿ) and Hebbagodi (ಹೆಬ್ಬಗೋಡಿ).
-Of course, the place names symbolises our proud heritage.